ProcessPA/jekyll-site/quick-start-guide/document-management.md

 ---
 Secure document storage for all your committee or board related information is included.

-This video gives a quick overview, for step-by-step instruction please see below.
+This video gives a quick overview of storage for minutes, motions and file attachments.
+For step-by-step instructions, refer to below the video.

 <div class="container my-5">
     <div class="embed-responsive embed-responsive-16by9">